anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 ### Playing Rules Amendments
 1. Playing Rules governing on-field competition may be amended separately from this League Policy.
-1. Playing Rules amendments shall be adopted by a vote of Member Franchises in good standing.
+1. Playing Rules amendments shall be adopted by a vote of Member Franchises in Good Standing.
 1. Unless otherwise specified, a simple majority vote shall be sufficient to adopt a Playing Rules amendment.
 1. Playing Rules amendments shall not apply retroactively and shall take effect at the start of a season.